RN to MSN Bridge Program – Forensic Nursing

 Learn essential forensic nursing skills with a specialized RN to MSN.

-Aspen MSN (Forensics) graduates can:
+Aspen RN-MSN Forensic Nursing graduates can:

 - Apply forensic nursing science foundational principles to public or legal proceedings